ZNLP/NCLS-Corpora/README.md

 ## Contact
 If you have any question, please feel free to contact us by sending an email to {junnan.zhu@nlpr.ia.ac.cn, yzhou@nlpr.ia.ac.cn, jjzhang@nlpr.ia.ac.cn, cqzong@nlpr.ia.ac.cn}.

+## Copyright
+The copyright of this dataset belongs to the authors, and the dataset is only used for research purposes.
+Display, reproduction, transmission, distribution or publication of this dataset is prohibited.